sah0017/hw-associations-reviews/README.md

 The Authorization callback URL will be your Heroku address + auth/github/callback.
 This will allow Github to send the HTTP request that we defined in routes.rb.

-Then you'll want to put these into Linux environment variables.
+Now you'll want to put your Github key and secret into Linux environment variables.
 The ENV['GITHUB_KEY'] and ENV['GITHUB_SECRET'] in github.rb will read the key and secret from the environment variables and pass them to Github.
 If you're unfamiliar with environment variables,